2023 Autumn Symposium “Between Earth and Sky”

 Ravenna, Mausoleum of Galla Placidia, Ceiling Mosaic.
 Photo: Petar Milošević / CC BY-SA, Wikipedia.

-Participants, variously as Presenters, Respondents, Presiders, Moderators, and Advisers, include:
+Participants for the 2023 Autumn Symposium, variously as Presenters, Respondents, Presiders, Moderators, and Advisers, include (in alphabetical order):

-- Mildred Budny, Barbara Williams Ellertson, Justin Hastings, Laura Light, John McQuillan, Ann Pascoe-van-Zyl, Ronald Patkus, David Porreca, David W. Sorenson, Kathy Young, Kıvılcım Yavuz, and others.
+• Phillip A. Bernhardt-House, Mildred Budny, Barbara Williams Ellertson, Hannah Goeselt, Justin Hastings, Jennifer Larson, Laura Light, John McQuillen, Ann Pascoe-van-Zyl, Ronald Patkus, David Porreca, David W. Sorenson, Kathy Young, N. Kıvılcım Yavuz, and others.

 Among them are Speakers who now reprise or offer a variant on the papers which they planned for the RGME 2020 Spring Symposium in person at Princeton University.
 Their illustrated Abstracts for that cancelled event describe the intentions then.
 See 2020 Spring Symposium (Save the Date) and the published Symposium Booklet, available as a pdf laid out

-As the Program for the 2023 Autumn Symposium takes fuller shape, we post its details here.
+For the Preliminary Program for the 2023 Autumn Symposium, see below.
+As it takes fuller shape, its details will appear here.
+For an e-version of the companion Symposium Booklet, see below.

 Cambridge, Trinity College, MS O.3.7, fol.
 1r.
 Frontispiece image of Philosophy Personnified for Boethius, De consolatione philosophiae, with commentary.
 Image via CC 4.0 International License, via https://mss-cat.trin.cam.ac.uk/Manuscript/O.3.7